-- i.
+i.
 Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to 25 pages, and reply memoranda are limited to 10 pages.
 Memoranda of 10 pages or more shall contain a table of contents.
-All memoranda of law shall be in 12-point font or larger and be double-spaced, and shall have one inch margins on all sides.
-Unless prior permission has been granted, sur-reply memoranda will not be accepted. - ii.
+All memoranda of law shall be in 12-point font or larger, with 1" margins on all sides.
+Sur-reply memoranda will not be accepted without prior permission of the Court. ii.
 All documents submitted in connection with motions must be bound in any manner that is secure, does not obscure the text, and permits the document to lie reasonably flat when open.
 Parties should submit multiple volumes rather than large documents that do not lie reasonably flat when open.

-C. Special Rules for Summary Judgment Motions.
+C. Special Rules for Summary Judgment Motions

 - i.
-Except in pro se cases, the moving party shall provide all other parties with an electronic copy of the moving party's Statement of Material Facts pursuant to Local Civil Rule 56.1.
+Except in pro se cases, the moving party shall provide all other parties with an electronic copy of the moving party's Statement of Material Facts Pursuant to Local Civil Rule 56.1.
 Opposing parties must reproduce each entry in the moving party's Rule 56.1 Statement, and set out the opposing party's response directly beneath it. - ii.
-With respect to any deposition transcript that is supplied, whether in whole or in part, in connection with a summary judgment motion, the index to the deposition should be included if it is available.

-- iii.
-Except in pro se cases, the parties should provide the Court with an electronic, text-searchable courtesy copy of any hearing or deposition transcript, or a portion thereof, on which the parties rely, if such a copy is available, unless doing so would be unduly burdensome.
+With respect to any deposition that is supplied, whether in whole or in part, in connection with a summary judgment motion, the index to the deposition should be included if it is available. - iii.
+Except in pro se cases, the parties should provide the Court with an electronic, text-searchable courtesy copy of any hearing or deposition transcript, or portion thereof, on which the parties rely, if such a copy is available, unless doing so would be unduly burdensome.
 (Parties should provide these materials on a CD only, not on a DVD or memory stick and not by email.) - D. Oral Argument on Motions.
-Parties may request oral argument by letter at the time their moving, opposing or reply papers are filed.
-The Court will determine whether argument will be heard and, if so, will advise counsel of the date and time.
+Parties may request oral argument by letter at the time their moving or opposing or reply papers are filed.
+The Court will determine whether argument will be heard and, if so, will advise counsel of the date.